frankodoom/libwebp.net/README.md

 # libwebp.net
  An asynchronuous crossplatform utility for encoding images to Google's .webp format for faster image rendering in Asp.Net Wep Apps.
-Seemlessly convert uploaded images to lossless  formats to improve network performance in your web applications and reduce file size on disk.
+Seemlessly convert uploaded images to lossless  formats to improve network performance and reduce file size on disk.

  # Using the Library